Assistant Professor, Urban Studies and Planning

 Phone: (503) 725.4046

-Dr. White works with a variety of capacity-building organizations in Nicaragua and Uganda including, among others Esperanza en Accion and Habitar (community development corporation) in Nicaragua; and RuwenZori View Guesthouse and Mountains of the Moon University in Uganda.
-Each summer, Professor White facilitates a seminar abroad that fosters new partnerships between educational institutions and community organizations.
+Dr. White works with a variety of capacity-building organizations in Nicaragua and Uganda including, Esperanza en Accion and Habitar in Nicaragua; and National Book Trust of Uganda (NABOTU), Ruwenzori View Guesthouse, and Mountains of the Moon University in Uganda.
+Each summer, Professor White facilitates a month-long research seminar abroad that fosters new partnerships between PSU and international community organizations.

-In the classroom, Professor White deeply appreciates the fearlessness students show in asking big questions and confronting assumed ways of doing things.
+In the classroom, Professor White appreciates the fearlessness students show in asking big questions and confronting assumed ways of thinking or addressing seemingly intransigent problems of poverty.
 Each class renews his sense of hope for the future.

 What Professor White has to say...

 It’s nice being in a collegial atmosphere with a community of scholars.
 The people here are intelligent, insightful, and use their skills to enhance the quality of life for the community.
 As a fixed term faculty, I am treated as a full member of the faculty, I appreciate that.